- Sentinel 100

 A communication using HTTPS reasonably guaranties that the targeted peer is the proper one, not an impostor, and that media cannot be read or tampered by any third-party.

-The TR-069 also known as CWMP, is a Broadband Forum technical specification.
-This protocol can be used for monitoring and updating the Mediatrix unit configurations and firmware.
+The Technical Report 069 (TR-069), also known as CWMP, is a Broadband Forum technical specification.
+This protocol can be used to monitor and update the Mediatrix unit configurations and firmware.
+In other words, when using TR-069, the Mediatrix unit can get in contact with an Auto Configuration Server (ACS) to initiate a configuration script transfer/execution and a firmware upgrade.

 The first time the Mediatrix unit is connected to the network, it will attempt to contact the Auto Configuration Server (ACS), which is the entry point for the administrator.
-The Mediatrix unit will obtain the URL of the ACS using either the DHCP server with option 43 or by retrieving the information directly from the Customer Profile.
+The Mediatrix unit will obtain the URL of the ACS using either the DHCP server with option 43 or by retrieving the information directly from the Customer's Profile.
 Therefore, upon start-up, the Mediatrix unit will contact the ACS, which in return will send the required configuration files and initiate, if necessary, a firmware update.
-This automated sequence is what is referred to as zero-touch, as the Mediatrix unit is automatically configured by the ACS according to the instructions given by the administrator (without manual intervention).
+This automated sequence is what is referred to as zero-touch, as the Mediatrix unit is automatically configured by the ACS according to the instructions given by the administrator without manual intervention on the unit.

 The administrator can determine a schedule for the Mediatrix unit to periodically contact the ACS.
 These contacts will allow the Mediatrix unit to:

-Monitoring is achieved by regularly sending notifications to the ACS.
-These periodic contacts are called Periodic Informs which can be :
+Monitoring is achieved by regularly sending notifications to the ACS, through the mean of "Inform" requests, which can be:

-Furthermore, the administrator can initiate a connexion to the Mediatrix unit to perform immediate maintenance or monitoring.
-This will only be possible if the NAT firewall has been configured to permit communications initiated by the ACS.
+Furthermore, the administrator can initiate a connection to the Mediatrix unit to perform immediate maintenance or monitoring.
+This will only be possible if the NAT firewall has been configured to allow communications initiated by the ACS.

-The TR-069 protocol can be activated on units that are already deployed with a licence key.
+The TR-069 protocol can be activated on units that are already deployed with a licence key (For more details on licences refer to How to activate a licence on a Mediatrix unit published on the Media5 documentation portal).
 However, it can be enabled/disabled for a specific configuration via the Management interface.

 TR-069 methods supported by the Mediatrix unit include: